JWT vs Cookie: Why Comparing the Two Is Misleading

 Cool.
 But now comes the question — how can we do this with JWT?

 Honestly, I’m not too sure if this approach has a proper name.
 I found this approach from this wonderful talk about 100% Stateless with JWT (JSON Web Token) by Hubert Sablonnière.
-I highly, highly recommend you to check it out.
+I highly recommend you check it out.
 It’s worth the hour.

 In short, the modified approach (in my opinion) looks similar to the original Cookie-to-header token approach except with a few tweaks: